So you need a letter of recommendation. Am I the best person to write it? Let’s consider it.

 About My Role

 How do I know you?
 In what role have we worked together?
-When I lived local to the university, I taught a 4-4 courseload, and I often had students in 2-3 different classes over a span of years.
+When I lived close to the university, I taught a 4-4 courseload, and I often had students in at least two classes over a span of years.

-I’m telling you, when I indicate that I’ve known you for ten weeks, in the context of one online course, admissions committees are not going to believe that I’m a great recommendation, because of my limited role in your education.
+And I’m telling you, when I indicate that I’ve known you for ten weeks, in the context of one online course, after they read that I am merely a “senior adjunct professor” at this institution, your graduate admissions committee reader is not likely to conclude that I’m a strong recommendation for you, because of my limited role in your education and, and they might likely conclude, my limited capacity to recommend anybody due to my title.

 I strongly advise you to request recommendations from faculty with whom you have taken more than one course.
 Admissions committees will value those letters considerably more than letters from faculty with whom you have only taken one course.